-Typically, T{EARLY} should be set lower than the input's shortest clock period (including cycle-to-cycle jitter).
+Typically, T{EARLY} should be set lower than the shortest clock period (including cycle-to-cycle jitter) of the input.
 The early pulse monitor can act as a coarse frequency detector with faster detection than the ppm frequency detector.
 The early pulse monitor is supported for input frequencies between 2 kHz and $f{VCO1}/12$ and should be disabled when outside of this range.

-図 38.
+図 9-17.
 Early and Late Window Detector Examples